shivannis/xandr-docs-public/xandr-docs/articles/monetize/object-hierarchy.md

 ## Impression tracker

-An [impression tracker](create-an-impression-tracker.md) is used to track impressions associated with creatives that are hosted by off-platform (non-Xandr) ad servers.
+An [impression tracker](create-an-impression-tracker.md) is used to track impressions associated with creatives that are hosted by off-platform (non-Microsoft Advertising) ad servers.
 This is done by attaching the tracker as a "piggyback pixel" on the externally hosted creative.

 You can have many impression trackers under a single advertiser.

 ## Click tracker

-A [click tracker](create-a-click-tracker.md) is used to track clicks associated with creatives that are hosted by off-platform (non-Xandr) ad servers.
+A [click tracker](create-a-click-tracker.md) is used to track clicks associated with creatives that are hosted by off-platform (non-Microsoft Advertising) ad servers.
 This is done by attaching the tracker as a "piggyback pixel" on the externally hosted creative.

 You can have many click trackers under a single advertiser.